 All of our Merrimack students approached this experience with enthusiasm, thoughtfulness, intelligence and creativity.
 They met students from colleges and universities around the country, as well as young adult leaders who are alumni of the IFYC program, all passionate about making a difference on their campuses and around the world.
 We are very proud of how well they represented Merrimack!

 Founded in 2002, IFYC has trained thousands of young adults to become leaders on their campuses in fostering interfaith cooperation and understanding.
 IFYC builds the global interfaith youth movement through these trainings across the country, through social media and through their “Better Together” campaign, which all nurture a network of interfaith leaders on American college campuses.

-We will honor four students in the Class of 2014 for their interfaith and intercultural work at our third annual “Feast of Faiths” student dialogue dinner on February 11, 2014.
-We are proud to recognize Anna Ndamba of Framingham, MA; Iqra Iftikhar of Wakefield; Chelsea Comfort of Franklin; and Neha Patel of Southborough.
+We honored four student leaders from the Class of 2014 for their interfaith and intercultural work at our third annual “Feast of Faiths” student dialogue dinner on February 11, 2014.

 The InterFaith Alliance of Merrimack College joined with hundreds of other students from campuses across Boston to help pack 50,000 meals for food insecure children in Massachusetts at the 4th Annual Interfaith Thanksgiving Meal Packing event.
 Their 42 hours of service were added to the #MackGivesBack total.